Cowgate Occupy Camp

 In response to the threat of the loss of associated public assets, including the NHS Cowgatehead Church homeless clinic, individuals from the homeless community valiantly took up occupation of the Cowgate gap site for 5 months, before being evicted in October 2016, following court action.

-With the Old Town long associated as a refuge for those whose may have fallen on hard times, this lovable motley crew of dedicated individuals endured some degree of scorn and even serious abuse, with the seemingly deliberate arson of numerous tents on site.
+With the Old Town long associated as a refuge for those fallen on hard times, this lovable motley crew of dedicated individuals endured some degree of scorn and even serious abuse, with seemingly numerous deliberate arson attacks of tents on site.
 Yet in defiance, and in spite of very unpleasant living conditions, camped next to such a noisy, polluted arterial road, frequented by flocks of passing tourists and hordes of drunken revellers by night, The Occupiers were very genuinely committed to raising public awareness of the plight of the Library in defence of the Cowgate gap site, so that it might realise its long intended purpose of enriching Carnegie’s cultural jewel, and thereby honour those who had toiled to create such a legacy for the benefit of future generations.

-In response to the camp one local resident commented that he would rather the presence of a few humble so called ‘down and outs’ that the insidious creep of soulless corporate hotels and student accommodation blocks, conspiring with the Air B&B phenomenon to destroy community, bleed the local economy and further trash the area by encouraging late night anti-social ‘end of the world’ party culture, so otherwise unbecoming of a City of Literature, World Heritage and Enlightenment.
+In response to the camp one local resident commented that he would rather the presence of a few humble so called ‘down and outs’ than the insidious gentrified corporate creep of soulless speculative hotels and student accommodation blocks, conspiring with the Air B&B phenomenon to destroy community, bleed the local economy and further trash the area by encouraging late night anti-social ‘end of the world’ party culture, so otherwise unbecoming of a City of Literature, World Heritage and Enlightenment.